CORP-SE-GHAS-POCs/Elixir-Credo-POC/README.md

 **Warning** - Do not deploy this application in your production environment.
 Attackers can exploit Potion Shop to gain access to the underlying server, then use this access to further compromise your network.

+## This code is cloned from Pluralsight public github repo focusd on security vulnerabilities.

 ## Setup